simplesamlphp/simplesamlphp-module-saml2debug/README.md

 ## Usage

-Once installed, you can use the module by going to the *federation* tab in the web interface of SimpleSAMLphp.
+Once installed, you can use the module by going to the *configuration* tab in the web interface of SimpleSAMLphp.
 You will see a link there to the debugger, allowing you to encode and decode SAML 2.0 messages, selecting the binding to use.